svacas/mule-migration-assistant/README.md

 #### Contributing with tasks

-The migration tool locates the tasks using SPI.
+The migration assistant locates the tasks using SPI.
 In order to contribute with your own task, follow the steps below:

 - Create your new task contribution project: